 If you decide to fight the eviction.
 You should try to get a lawyer.
 You should see if you qualify for legal aid.
 To find your local legal aid, use our Find Your Legal Aid tool.

-If you haven’t found a lawyer by the time of the hearing, you can ask the court for a continuance like this:
+If you haven’t found a lawyer by the time of the hearing, you should go to the hearing and ask the court for a continuance like this:

 "Your honor, I am asking for a one-week continuance so that I can try to get a lawyer to help me with this case.”